Help with debt

 Non-priority debt

 Non-priority debts are those you could pay off a little at a time.
-You could still be taken to court for not paying, but it’s less likely than for a priority debt.
+You could still be taken to court for not paying, but it is less likely than for a priority debt.

 Contact each person or organisation you owe money to and explain your situation.
-They’ll be able to tell you the minimum amount you need to pay each month.
+They can tell you the minimum amount you need to pay each month.

 Reducing debt